maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 #### Video editing
 I always used Premiere Pro when it comes to video editing but [kdenLive](https://handbrake.fr/) is an open source alternative that I will probably use in the future.
+Other free alternatives include [Olive](https://www.olivevideoeditor.org/), [Shotcut](https://shotcut.org/), [OpenShot](https://www.openshot.org/).

 ### To go further
 This week I didn't have time to investigate in details HTML and CSS.
 Sure I did include some but I wish I could use it more.
 I will probably include more of it in the next few weeks whenever I find time.
-I also want to use [jQuery](https://jquery.com/), a javascript library to handle events and animations on my website.
+I also want to use [jQuery](https://jquery.com/), a Javascript library to handle events and animations on my website.

 ### Useful links
 By exploring other repos I found [Asciinema](https://asciinema.org/) which can record terminal inputs !
 That looks extremely nice.
 [PowerSession](https://github.com/ibigbug/PowerSession) is an alternative for Windows PowerShell.

+[Converseen](https://converseen.fasterland.net/) is a Qt application (cross-platform) that can convert, resize and rotate a batch of images and even transform a PDF document in a series of images.